European-XFEL/Karabo/doc/library/testing.rst

 *git rebase -i* before merging.

 Unit tests for the C++ core
 ===========================

-We are using `CppUnit <http://sourceforge.net/projects/cppunit/>`_ as unit testing framework, which is nicely supported by NetBeans.
+We are using `CppUnit <http://sourceforge.net/projects/cppunit/>`_ as unit testing framework.

 All unit tests are placed in *src/karabo/tests*.
 Within the *tests* folder the file structure of Karabo's sources is repeated and the corresponding test classes are finally placed there.

 Every sub-folder in *tests* implements an own ``main()`` function which runs all registered classes of the folder.
-By convention all test classes should end with <className>_Test.cpp or
+By convention all test classes should end with
-<className>_Test.hh, respectively.
+<className>_Test.cpp or <className>_Test.hh, respectively.

 Creating a whole new test
 --------------------------

+UPDATE: Use of CppUnit/Netbeans for creating new C++ tests is discouraged.
+Supporting C++ unit and integration tests using Google Test (https://github.com/google/googletest) in an IDE agnostic way is the path the Karabo Framework is moving towards.
+Documentation on that will come through the year of 2022.

 HINT: You have do this only in the unlikely case that Karabo gets an new sources sub-folder!